Search our resources

-UKFIET Symposium slides
+UKFIET Symposium presentations

 Transforming Education for Sustainable Futures through knowledge co-creation, equitable partnership working & values-based indicators Members of the TESF team offered a symposium at the 16th UKFIET Conference on International Education and Development.
 This year's conference theme was 'Building Back Better in Education and Training?' and TESF's contribution was to the thematic area of research methods.
 Transforming education systems for sustainable futures requires new approaches to research methodologies, partnership working and measurements of what we value.
 In this Symposium, TESF partners described the Network’s approaches to research methodology, partnership working, and indicator development.